 Consider that 90% of existing data has been created in the last two years and data production will increase by 50% in 2020 compared to 2010 growing by 2.5 billion GB every day.
 Today an average person processes more data in a day than the average person did in his entire lifetime in the 1500s.
-Information and analytics based on big data will power business in the future, helping raise efficiency and generate revenues.
+Information and analytics based on big data will power businesses in the future, helping raise efficiency and generate revenues.
 Big data is growing in importance and value, with related technologies and markets assessed to be in excess of USD 16 billion by 2015.

-The largest contributors to big data are social media, CRM data, web visit analysis such as those on Facebook and Twitter where hits are in millions; data collected from machinery, web logs, data generated during scientific, meteorology, environmental and biological experiments and researches; tracking e-commerce data and transactional data generated by business trade portals.
+The largest contributors to big data are social media, CRM data, web visit analysis such as those on Facebook and Twitter where hits are in millions; data collected from machinery, weblogs, data generated during scientific, meteorology, environmental and biological experiments and researches; tracking e-commerce data and transactional data generated by business trade portals.

-Big data covers huge amount of complex information that can prove useful after extensive analysis.
+Big data covers a huge amount of complex information that can prove useful after extensive analysis.
 Big data is essentially unstructured, large and does not fit in with standard database relational systems.
 Data can be so large, as when derived from a number of sensors, that querying it would be difficult with normal tools.

-With a steeply accelerating growth curve big data is the thing of the future necessitating specially trained manpower all along the data chain including managers and analysts.
-Those planning a career in IT could plan on specializing in big data since there is going to a huge demand and shortage not only in the US but all over the world.
+With a steeply accelerating growth curve, big data is the thing of the future necessitating specially trained manpower all along the data chain including managers and analysts.
+Those planning a career in IT could plan on specializing in big data since there is going to be huge demand and shortage not only in the US but all over the world.
 This segment is worth over $ 100 billion with giants such as Oracle, IBM, SAP, EMC, HP and Microsoft deeply involved in its growth.

 As the internet grows; as automated sensors are even more widely deployed; as people use social media and online buying even more and sophisticated technologies for research the amount of big data will grow exponentially, necessitating more intense investment in terms of resources, manpower and technologies.
 Just as cloud technologies paved the way for a whole new paradigm shift in manpower and technologies, big data will dictate future modes of operation and is a high growth area for all stakeholders.